Ember Sword (EMBER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ember Sword Historical Price

-According to the latest data gathered on Ember Sword live price page, the current price of Ember Sword is 0.0012374USD.
-The circulating supply of Ember Sword(EMBER) is 171.34M EMBER , giving it a market capitalization of $212.02K.
+According to the latest data gathered on Ember Sword live price page, the current price of Ember Sword is 0.00115441USD.
+The circulating supply of Ember Sword(EMBER) is 171.34M EMBER , giving it a market capitalization of $197.83K.

 The Ember Sword Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EMBER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.